-- 1. describe the evolution of specialization and its impact on nursing. - 2. appreciate the impact of technology on the nursing workplace and patients. - 3. discuss the tools to promote research/evidenced-based practice and their relationship to better patient outcomes. - 4. consider ethical principles when working with ethical dilemmas in nursing. - 5. use an ethical framework to analyze an ethical dilemma. - 6. discuss the legal implications and responsibilities of the professional nursing role. - 7. discuss nursing theory noting the implications for nursing practice. - 8. discuss the nurse's role in a collaborative approach to patient care and appreciate the value of partnerships within this team. - 9. appreciate the goals, mandates and roles of professional associations and unions - 10. appreciate the role of the nurse in primary health care. - 11. describes the implications, characteristics and role of the nurse in risk taking. - 12. describes the impact of change - 13. describe the various ways people cope with change. - 14. value reflective skepticism in nursing practice.
+- 1. describe the evolution of specialization and its impact on nursing. - 2. appreciate the impact of technology on the nursing workplace and patients. - 3. discuss the tools to promote research/evidenced-based practice and their relationship to better patient outcomes. - 4. consider ethical principles when working with ethical dilemmas in nursing. - 5. use an ethical framework to analyze an ethical dilemma. - 6. discuss the legal implications and responsibilities of the professional nursing role. - 7. discuss nursing theory noting the implications for nursing practice. - 8. discuss the nurse's role in a collaborative approach to patient care and appreciate the value of partnerships within this team. - 9. appreciate the goals, mandates and roles of professional associations and unions - 10. describes the implications, characteristics and role of the nurse in risk taking. - 11. describes the impact of change - 12. describe the various ways people cope with change. - 13. value reflective skepticism in nursing practice.

-Process Threads Relevant to this Content:
+Process Threads relevant to this content:

 - Professionalism: Students discuss professionalism in class and it is emphasized in considering class conduct.
 They further develop an understanding of the professional nursing role. - Communication: Students continue to use discussion and evaluation criteria to help them appreciate the standards for communication.
 They interview members of the health care team and lay personnel.
 Discussion/feedback is thoughtful.
 Students improve computer literacy by using Internet course material and resources.
 Academic use of APA is used in essay writing. - Systematic Inquiry: Students use questioning and feedback to help them think critically and reflect on their thinking.
-The investigate issues in nursing.
+They investigate issues in nursing.
 Students take part in clinical validation related to nursing issues.
 When research finding are presented to the group, group members are responsible for questioning findings.
 Students develop reflective skepticism regarding nursing practice. - Professional Growth: Students consult/interact with a variety of health professionals.
 Students evaluate sources of knowledge that are used in their practice.
 Students assume responsibility for learning and become self-starters.
 Students value continually updating knowledge.
 Students are responsible and accountable for actions.